jnjzhang/vvc/README.md

 # vvg
-This is a example website for ECON 267 at UCSD.
+This is an example website for ECON 267 at UCSD.